lyuwen/CodeForces-Scraper/README.md

 # CodeForces-Scraper
-Selenium-Python based scraper for scraping the source codes and other information associated with the problems/questions openly availabe on
+Selenium-Beautifulsoup-Python based scraper for scraping the source codes and other information associated with the problems/questions openly availabe on
 [Codeforces](https://codeforces.com/) website.

 ## About the directories